Cremation Costs in West Virginia (2026)

 Cremation costs in West Virginia range from $1,400 for direct cremation to $5,000 for a full funeral service followed by cremation.
 Additional costs may include urns ($50-$3,000), memorial services ($500-$2,000), and scattering or inurnment fees ($200-$600).
 The total depends on the level of service you choose.

-West Virginia follows standard cremation regulations requiring a mandatory waiting period (typically 24-48 hours) before cremation.
-Written authorization from the legal next of kin is required, and some counties require a permit from the medical examiner.
-Pacemakers and certain implants must be removed beforehand.
-Under the FTC Funeral Rule, you are not required to purchase a casket for cremation — an alternative container is sufficient.
+Yes.
+West Virginia requires written authorization from the legal next of kin, a standard 24-48 hour waiting period, and in some counties a permit from the medical examiner before cremation can proceed.
+Pacemakers and certain implants must be removed first.
+The FTC Funeral Rule (federal) separately guarantees you do not need a casket for cremation — a basic cremation container suffices.

 Can I scatter ashes in West Virginia?